G: English

 The trigraph ngh has the value /ŋ/ as in gingham or dinghy.
 Non-trigraph ngh also occurs, in compounds like stronghold and dunghill.

 G is the tenth least frequently used letter in the English language (after Y, P, B, V, K, J, X, Q, and Z), with a frequency of about 2.02% in words.

 Other languages

-Most Romance languages and some Nordic languages also have two main pronunciations for g, hard and soft.
+Most Romance languages and some Scandinavian languages also have two main pronunciations for g, hard and soft.
 While the soft value of g varies in different Romance languages (/ʒ/ in French and Portuguese, [(d)ʒ] in Catalan, /d͡ʒ/ in Italian and Romanian, and /x/ in most dialects of Spanish), in all except Romanian and Italian, soft g has the same pronunciation as the j.